tohru-murakami/Yukari_Code_2/Yukari Data Manager/README_YDM.md

 2. Ensure that all formulas are accurately extended to cover the newly added cells.

+### Note ###

+By default, Yukari Code is configured to handle up to 150 students.
+If you need to accommodate more than this number, please modify the corresponding constant in the source code and recompile the program.

 ## Questionnaire Data

 1. Retrieve the questionnaire data from Google Forms as an Excel document.